ALShum/ALShum.github.io/about.md

 I'm a PhD student in statistics at Iowa State University.
 My interests are in machine learning, data mining, computational statistics, and data visualization.
 Before I came to Iowa State University, I was briefly in the math program at the University of Hawaii at Manoa.

 ### Hobbies and interests
 I like programming and [puzzles](http://projecteuler.net).
 I think sudokus are awesome; I always try to write a sudoku solver in languages I'm learning.
 I've previously written a sudoku solver in Java, R, C, Julia and Matlab.
+Sometimes I also answer questions on [stackoverflow](http://stackoverflow.com/users/3738857/divide-by-zero)

 ### Projects
 My [github](http://www.github.com/ALShum) has some of what I'm currently working on.